CodeCloudMe/mesh/README.md

 - Flexible enough to customize build processes.
 - Ability to be very specific about a platform, e.g., `mesh make web:ie:6`, `mesh make web:firefox:7`
 - Seamlessly communicate between two different javascript apps, e.g., web + node.
-- To other really cool stuff, e.g., serving single-page apps and static websites from the same code.
+- To do other really cool stuff, e.g., serving single-page apps and static websites from the same code.

 ## Supports